maartenzam/interactive-publication/src/pages/chart-junk-and-data-ink-minimalistic-vs-rich-design.md

 Going from one end of the spectrum to the other.
 Source: [Data Looks Better Naked](https://www.darkhorseanalytics.com/blog/data-looks-better-naked), Darkhorse Analytics

-What the 2010 study showed is that a lot of chartjunk is actually harmless: the message of the chart survives the embellishments and decorations.
+What the 2010 study showed is that a lot of chart junk is actually harmless: the message of the chart survives the embellishments and decorations.

 But an area where Tufte’s rules probably hold is in what visualisation researcher [Robert Kosara calls “harmfull junk”](https://eagereyes.org/blog/2012/three-types-chart-junk): the kind of chart junk that actively interferes with the reading and understanding of a visualization or infographic.
 This includes elaborate graphics that hide the true end of a bar, busy background images, etc. Non-data ink or non-data pixels that are harmful junk, should best be removed  from your designs.